Michae1CC/reading-notes/Functional Design/Part 1 - Functional Basics.md

 - Often alternative models and designs that do not call for an existing object to be modified at all.
 Just create a new Value Object
 - Control side effects by moving complex logic into Value Objects with conceptual definitions fitting the responsibility.

+pg 41

+- Laziness decouples _what_ you need to do from _how much_ you need to do it.
+For example you can write a program that creates a lazy sequence without knowing how big a sequence your users are going to want.
+Your users can determine how much of your sequence they need.

 #### Software Transactional Memory (STM)

 pg 48